jhomlala/catcher/README.md

 Catcher is Flutter plugin which automatically catches error/exceptions and handle them.
 Catcher offers mutliple way to handle errors.
 Catcher is heavily inspired from ACRA: https://github.com/ACRA/acra Catcher is solution for developers which want to get errors informations without using Crashlytics or Sentry product.
 It's also great if you have your own backend where you're storing application logs, so you can manipulate it anyway you want.
+Catcher supports Android, iOS and Web platforms.

 ## Install